sedos-project/organization/docs/visitor/model/gui.md

 - capacity_inst
 - capacity_new

-Whereby the first two parameters refer to flows while the others describe processes.
+Whereby the first two parameters refer to process flows which are defined in the input/output groups while the other parameters describe the process itself.
 In addition, the data is available for several years over decades, which makes it possible to analyze the development.

-For the Nomenclature of the result data please click [here](http://127.0.0.1:8000/visitor/data/nomenclature/).

-### Structure of the GUI
+### GUI structure

+<ins>Four different tabs are available to define a plot:</ins>

-- **Scenario**: set the filters to get the data to be displayed
+- **Scenario**: Set the filters to get the result data of a specific scenario to be displayed.

-- **Other**: if necessary, the scaling of the y-axis can be changed here by changing the unit as well as a change in the order e.g. of the bars in a bar diagram can be made; labels can be added and the data can be normalized
+- **Other**: Adjust the y-axis scaling by changing units, reorder items (e.g., bar chart elements), add labels, and normalize data if necessary.

-- **Graph**: selection of the plot type and display; if required, add subplots; define x- and y-axis and if helpful change the coloring depending on the different choosing options under scenario
+- **Graph**: Choose the plot type and display options, add subplots if needed, define the x- and y-axes, and adjust colors based on the available choices in the scenario pane.

-- **Display**: illustration of the plot; change x- and y-title and add a legend if required
+- **Display**: Illustration settings of the plot; change x- and y-title and add a legend if required.

-- **Load Filter Settings**: load ready-made and saved diagrams

-- **Save Filer Settings**: If you have filter settings that you want to save for later analysis, you can enter a title in the box next to this button and save it after you have finished setting the filters
+<ins>The basic buttons to create and see your data are:</ins>

-- **Render chart and table**: load the chart
+- **Render chart and table**: Display the chart based on the applied filters.

-- **Chart**: displays the diagram
+- **Chart**: Visual representation of the data.

-- **Table**: list of the data used in the diagram
+- **Table**: Tabular display of the data used in the chart.

-- **Embed Chart**:
+<ins>Additional features to ease the use of this GUI are:</ins>

+- **Save Filer Settings**: To save your filter settings for later use, enter a title and save the configuration once filters are set.

+- **Load Filter Settings**: Load saved filter settings to create ready-made diagrams.

+- **Embed Chart**: The "Embed Chart" feature generates a unique link for a customized chart by storing the parameter settings in a central database, allowing users to easily revisit or share it.
+Opening the link recreates the chart with the exact same settings.
+This makes sharing data insights simple and accessible.

 ### How to create a plot

-There are three types of plots, all with different advantages and disadvantages, depending on what you want to display:
+<ins>Choose from three basic plot types for visualization:</ins>

-- bar:
+- **Bar Chart**:
-    - simple, easy to interpret
+    - Simple and easy to interpret.
-    - representation of discrete data
+    - Suitable for discrete data developments.
+    - Stacked plots allow to keep track of the total values while showing the contribution single processes.
-- line:
+- **Line Chart**:
-      - simple, easy to interpret
+    - Simple and easy to interpret.
-      - representation of continuous data
-      - suitable for displaying temporal progressions
+    - Suitable for displaying temporal developments.
-- sankey:
-      - "flow-diagram"
+- **Sankey Diagram**:
-      - especially helpful for representing input and output flows of processes, categories etc. and for the representation of energy balances
+    - Flow diagram representing input and output flows across selected node levels as described above.

-Thus while bar and line charts are well suited for comparing discrete/continuous data, sankey Diagrams can be used to visualize more complex flows and relationships.

-So before starting to create a plot, think about what type of diagram best suits your simulation and depending on that choose the right filters.

-Other tips:
+    - Effective for visualizing complex flows and energy balances.

+<ins>Other tips:</ins>

-- especially for plots that take different processes, inputs/outputs etc. in consideration, coloring can be very helpful.
-You can set the characteristic by which the colors are to be differentiated, depending on what you want to display
+- Especially for plots that take different processes, inputs/outputs etc. in consideration, coloring can be very helpful.
+You can set the characteristic by which the colors are to be differentiated, depending on what you want to display.

-- Make sure that the units of the selected data match
+- Make sure that the units of the selected data match.

+- You can adjust the x- and y-axis for bar and line plots to the right value you want to plot.

-- If you only want to represent input or output data and not both, make sure to select no_input/no_output, otherwise they will be considered in the diagram
+- If you only want to represent input or output data in a sankey and not both, make sure to select no_input/no_output, otherwise they will be considered in the diagram.

-- for bar and line plots: make sure to change the x- and y-axis to the right value you want to plot
+- Make use of subplots to compare different scenarios, years or sectors.